endreujhelyi/trial-exam-python/README.md

 --> randint(1, 100): this will be generate a random number between 1 and 100

 ### What does M stand for in MVC?
 [2p]
 #### Your answer:

+The M like MODEL illustrate the main structure of the MVC pattern.
+All of the logical structure of data and everything what influence or modify it are here.
+Like a mindless worker who gets the orders from the Boss (Controller) and execute them without questioning.